AdobeDocs/target.pt-BR/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 ### How does [!DNL Target] handle consent management? {#section_C86BF5EE4FAA47039659850E7594A6BA}

-O RGPD e a CCPA não mudam quando você precisa obter o consentimento, mas como obtê-lo.
+O RGPD e o CCPA não mudam quando você precisa obter consentimento, mas como você obtém.
 A estratégia de consentimento de cada cliente depende de sua coleta de dados e práticas de uso, bem como da política de privacidade.
 Consent management isn’t supported by and shouldn’t be achieved via [!DNL Target] for GDPR and CCPA.

 [!DNL Adobe]No momento, a não oferece uma solução de Administração de consentimento, mas há várias ferramentas em desenvolvimento no mercado para atender a alguns dos novos requisitos.
 For more information on privacy tools in general, including consent managers, see the [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) on the *International Association of Privacy Professionals (iaap)* website.

-[!DNL Target] fornece suporte à funcionalidade de aceitação para [!DNL Launch] fornecer suporte à estratégia de gerenciamento de consentimento.
+[!DNL Target] O oferece suporte à funcionalidade de aceitação por meio do [!DNL Launch] para fornecer suporte à sua estratégia de gerenciamento de consentimento.
 Opt-in functionality lets customers control how and when the [!DNL Target] tag is fired.
 There is also an option via [!DNL Launch] to pre-approve the [!DNL Target] tag.
 Using [!DNL Launch] to manage opt-in is the recommended approach.
 Further granular control exists in [!DNL Launch] to hide select elements of your page prior to the [!DNL Target] firing that might be helpful to leverage as part of your consent strategy.

 For more information on GDPR, CCPA, and [!DNL Launch], see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
 Also, see the *Adobe Target and Experience Platform Launch opt-in* section above.